Most Pracheen Hanuman mandir reestablished during Mughal time

 City of Gods - Indraprastha

-Present Delhi was known as city of Gods - Indraprastha, raised by Pandavas on the banks of Yamuna sister of Yama, king of death.
+Present Delhi was known as the city of Gods - Indraprastha, raised by Pandavas on the banks of Yamuna sister of Yama, king of death.
 The city of Indraprastha was one of the bones of contention between two houses of cousins, the Kauravas and the Pandavas.
 Nothing remains of Indraprastha above ground now.
-But recent excavations at the Old Fort have revealed fine gray earthenware that could support the theory of the existence of Indraprastha at that site.
+However recent excavations at the Old Fort have revealed fine gray earthenware that could support the theory of the existence of Indraprastha at that site.

 Shajahanabad alias Old Delhi

-Shahjahanabad, the 17th century city of Shah Jahan and the seventh city of Delhi was completed in 1649.
-And was built like a huge fortress surrounded by strong rubble-built high walls from all sides with bastions, 14 high-arched openings gates and 16 windows.
+Shahjahanabad, the 17th-century city of Shah Jahan and the seventh city of Delhi was completed in 1649.
+And was built like a huge fortress surrounded by strong rubble-built high walls from all sides with bastions, 14 high-arched openings gates, and 16 windows.

 Nigambodh Gate and Ghat